mayurpanpaliya/blog/_posts/2021-01-09-Python-Generators.md

 Use in script : E_abc_Area_db.table1 ,  e_abc_area_db.table2 etc

-- Approch 1 : Manually open each file and list down details.
+- Approach 1 : Manually open each file and list down details.
-- Approch 2 : Build unix shell script to gather this information
+- Approach 2 : Write unix shell script to gather this information
-- Approch 3 : Build python code to gather this information
+- Approach 3 : Write python script to gather this information

 ## Python sample code to gather information using generator